AbdulsalamAbbod/Akno/README.md

-little note : I made this entire robot from my smartphone 👽
+little secret : I made this entire robot from my smartphone 👽